ValeryKorobov/img_cut/README.md

-# Script to remove background
+# Script to remove the background from an image

 ### **Description**
 With this script, you can upload any amount of pictures or photos and quickly cut out the object by removing the background.